 Spain has a great history of soccer, arguably only beaten by England and Italy in terms of footballing heritage.
-Real Madrid are the most successful soccer team in Europe, though their statistics are bumped up by being sponsored by General Franco during the 1950s.
+Real Madrid is the most successful soccer team in Europe, though their statistics are bumped up by being sponsored by General Franco during the 1950s.

-Soccer in Spain is inexpensive with tickets available at times for less than 20€ from the clubs themselves.
-Realistically you should be looking to pay about 35€ to see a game unless you purchase tickets from a tout in the street.
-Of course for the bigger games, buying from a tout may be the only option!
+Soccer in Spain is inexpensive with tickets available for cheap at times from the clubs themselves.
+Realistically you should be looking to pay on average about 35€ to see a game unless you purchase tickets from a tout in the street.
+Of course for the bigger games, buying from a tout may be the only option.

-Spanish football is played in four... professional leagues with promotion and relegation taking place at the end of each season.
-The season itself running between mid September and mid May.
+Spanish football is played in four professional leagues with promotion and relegation taking place at the end of each season.
+The season itself running between mid-September and mid-May.
 During this time each Saturday and Sunday sees over 100 professional games taking place across the country.

-Sitting atop the pyramid of leagues is the 20 teams in Liga A (known simply as "La Liga" in other European countries).
+Sitting atop the pyramid of leagues is the 20 teams in Liga A (known simply as La Liga in other European countries).